mccseanpatrick/calc-calculator/README.md

 ### 'What's Done'
-    1)Recursively builds a tree structure out of it 2)Uses BFS based algorithm to solve problem using node values 3)Displays solution to problem to user
+    1)Recursively builds a tree structure out of it 2)Uses DFS based algorithm to solve problem using node values 3)Displays solution to problem to user

 ### `TODO`